PeiJieSun/diffnet/readme.md

 Lewu, Peijie Sun, Yanjie Fu, Richang Hong, Xiting Wang and Meng Wang.
 A Neural Influence Diffusion Model for Social Recommendation.
 Accepted by SIGIR2019.

-You can also download our paper from the arXiv:
+You can also preview our paper from the [arXiv](https://arxiv.org/submit/2661010/view)

 ### Usage:
 1. requirements.txt ? not sure